Scouting in North West England: Greater Manchester West Scout County

 Eccles District and Worsley District merged in the early 2000s to form Ellesmere District.

-Atherton and Tyldesley District and Leigh District were merged on 1 October 2009 to form Lilford District.
+Atherton and Tyldesley District and Leigh District were merged on 1st October 2009 to form Lilford District.

 Salford District and Swinton and Pendlebury District were merged in December 2015 to create the new Lowry District.
 The new district was named after artist L.S.Lowry who spent most of his life living in Swinton and notably painted industrial landscapes and working-class people of Salford for many years.

+Ellesmere District and Lowry District were merged on 1st October 2025 to form Salford District.

 Merseyside Scout County

 Merseyside Scout County is a Scout County covering five Metropolitan Boroughs of Knowsley, St. Helens, Sefton, Wirral, and the City of Liverpool.

 The county is divided into eleven Scout Districts: